vinamogit/KALE-sc/README.md

 A couple things to note:

+1. You can get the `index` value from the instance storage `FarmIndex` key.
+2. The nonce is a `u128` so 16 bytes long.
+That's pretty long.
+3. Entropy is the `hash` value of the previous block.
-1. We only take the last 32 bytes of the `farmer` address.
+4. We only take the last 32 bytes of the `farmer` address.
 This allows us to keep the hash generation process as small, compact and cheap as possible while still supporting both G- and C- `farmer` addresses.
 (G- addresses are 44 bytes while C- addresses are just 40 when breaking them down to their raw XDR)
-2. Entropy is the last hash of the previous block.
-You can get it as the instance storage `FarmEntropy` value.
-(Worth noting you can also get the `index` value from the instance storage `FarmIndex`)
-3. The nonce is a `u128` so 16 bytes long.
-That's pretty long.

 I've tried to keep the hash as tight and simple as possible to make it easier and faster to build hashing algorithms without having to fiddle with XDR headers.